systematic-magic/AgingPubMed/editorials_pdf.rst

 "Keywords:" section can be found at the end of the article right after the "Email:" section.

 12.1.
-Check that there is no blank line between Email: and Keywords: sections.
+Check that there is no blank line between Email and Keywords sections.

 12.2.
 Check that keywords section has a title "Keywords:" (:ref:`title case<title_case>` and followed by colon (:)).